FAQs

 How does payment work?

 Payment or co-payment is due at the time of service.
-We accept credit, debit, and HSA/FSA cards through our secure online platform.
+We accept cash and credit, debit, and HSA/FSA cards through our secure online platform.

 What types of psychological assessments do you provide?